fadoss/maude-bindings/README.md

 cmake --build .
 ```

-For some of them this will be enough, but additional steps could be expected for others.
+For some language targets this will be enough, but additional steps could be expected for others.

 Documentation